 Q: What formats will be provided?
 Will all of the children be in one big room, regardless of age and ability?

-A: The answer depends to some degree on the individual needs of the children who register.
-Still in its original form, the plan is as follows:
+A: This answer depends to some degree on the individual needs of the children who register.
+In its original form, the plan is as follows:

 Q: My child requires electrical outlets for his/her monitoring devices.
 Will those be available?